gerassimos/dgs19/resources/iot-c/Readme-gnmic.md

      The TTL = schedule period + safety margin 10%
      Ask Ziv ???
      Could be that we can avoid this if we can relay on the stubError

+## SubscribeMonitorUpdater
+ - get message from `subscribe-monitor-topic` -> update status in DB This is the only component that is allowed to update the `status` in DB

 ## SubscriptionStatus - enum
  - RequestCreate